Time and Training

 Patient / Family / Visitor Areas

-Volunteers may spend time in patient areas such as Emergency Department, or Women’s Health Center.
-Many volunteer opportunities exist at the Visitors Information Desk, Critical Care and Operating Room waiting areas, the OB/Gyn Center, and Admissions Offices, where volunteers assist visitors and families.
+Volunteers may spend time in patient areas such as Emergency Department, outpatient surgery, or on patient floors.
+Many volunteer opportunities exist at the Visitors Information Desk, Critical Care and Operating Room waiting areas, Women’s Health Center, and Admissions Offices, where volunteers assist visitors and families.

 Assistance is always needed for various clerical assignments, such as delivering patient mail, filing, assisting with bulk mailings, and in the Medical Records, Medical Library, and Case Management departments.
 Volunteers may also participate in various fundraising activities through Washington Health System Washington Hospital Auxiliary or volunteer in the Gift Shop or assist with the Snack Cart and make rounds throughout the hospital.